GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/protocol_pages/GGG-protocol.md

 Our **community composition** protocol, fieldsheets and data entry forms can be found on [Protocol Exchange](https://doi.org/10.21203/rs.3.pex-1905/v1).

 Please contact <a href="mailto:globalgrassygroup@gmail.com">globalgrassygroup@gmail.com</a> to receive the protocol in a different format.

+Feel free to contact us to discuss adaptations to the protocol or its applicability to your research questions.